lingxiao/lingxiaoling.me/README.md

 ## TODOs #

-0. right now if you reload static context on each navigation, then all your problem will be solved

 1. center date on blog content    [DONE]
+2. make about me page on the home page - it also solves the scroll problem
-2. implement like and share
+3. implement like and share
 4. refactor blog content so that it can be autmoatically generated.
 5. figure out how to insert images into it with caption
 6. write python script that take .md file and create blog file